greenfox-velox/velox-syllabus/week-12/1-git-pro/README.md

     - javascript
     - java
 - create a repo and a project
+- create a gitignore file with appropriate content for the chosen language (JAVA team should search for IntelliJ IDEA gitignore ;) )
 - assign your team members to
     - Member A
     - Member B